matt-garman/mcu-relay-controller/README.md

 1. Verified predictability and reliabilty from extensive field-testing
 2. Peer-review of the code base
-3. Abstract and separate hardware details, ala Anduril's FSM (see credits)
-4. Add support for muting during relay state transition (see BYOC relay bypass or [this post](https://www.diystompboxes.com/smfforum/index.php?topic=118021.msg1263909#msg1263909))
+3. Add support for muting during relay state transition (see BYOC relay bypass or [this post](https://www.diystompboxes.com/smfforum/index.php?topic=118021.msg1263909#msg1263909))
-5. Add support for two-coil relays (note this allows for simpler de-coupling of MCU and relay; see BYOC relay bypass)
+4. Add support for two-coil relays (note this allows for simpler de-coupling of MCU and relay; see BYOC relay bypass)
-6. Add support for non-latching relays
+5. Add support for non-latching relays
-7. Generalize PCB with jumpers to be MCU agnostic
+6. Generalize PCB with jumpers to be MCU agnostic
-8. Add support for fancier UI features, such as momentary-on, double-tap support, etc
+7. Add support for fancier UI features, such as momentary-on, double-tap support, etc
-9. Implement scheme for having guaranteed user-defined power-off state (e.g. device always reverts to bypass on power loss, maybe use MCU watchdog or brownout detector)
+8. Implement scheme for having guaranteed user-defined power-off state (e.g. device always reverts to bypass on power loss, maybe use MCU watchdog or brownout detector)